Changan Automobile: Former

+Hafei (2009–2018)

+Hafei, officially Hafei Motor Co., Ltd. (哈飞汽车), is a Chinese automaker currently operating as a subsidiary of Changan Ford, and manufacturing passenger vehicles.

+In 2015, Changan announced it would discontinue all Hafei production and convert existing lines to serve Changan Ford.

+Oshan (2017–2024)

+Oshan (Chinese: 欧尚) was a passenger car brand under Changan Automobile.
+It was originally known as the Changan Commercial Vehicles, the division which focus on micro vans and light trucks.
+The brand was renamed to Oshan in April 2017 and began to produce passenger vehicles since.

+In 2024, Changan decided to cease the operation of Oshan brand and merge the product line and sales channel into Changan brand.

-Changan PSA
+Changan PSA (2010–2020)

 Changan and the French car manufacturer PSA Peugeot Citroën agreed in 2010 to set up a 50/50 passenger car and light commercial vehicle-making joint venture.
-Named CAPSA, it was the PSA Group's second joint venture company in China, after Dongfeng Peugeot-Citroën Automobile, and its first with Chang'an.
+Named CAPSA, it was the PSA Group's second joint venture company in China, after Dongfeng Peugeot-Citroën Automobile, and its first with Changan.
 Centering on a newly built production base in Shenzhen, it was estimated that initial production capacity for the project will be 200,000 units/year.
 Manufacturing commenced in 2014, with China specific Citroën DS models; the DS 5LS first and then the DS 6WR.
 The venture was dissolved in 2020.

-Changan Suzuki
+Changan Suzuki (1993–2018)

-Technical and commercial cooperation with Suzuki Motors, beginning in 1983, saw Changan assembling inexpensive commercial trucks (originally the Suzuki Carry ST90 as the Chang'an SC112) under license into the 2000s.
-The two companies formed Chongqing Chang'an Suzuki Automobile Co in 1993, which built licensed versions of the Suzuki Alto, Suzuki Cultus, and more recently the Swift.
+Technical and commercial cooperation with Suzuki Motors, beginning in 1983, saw Changan assembling inexpensive commercial trucks (originally the Suzuki Carry ST90 as the Changan SC112) under license into the 2000s.
+The two companies formed Chongqing Changan Suzuki Automobile Co in 1993, which built licensed versions of the Suzuki Alto, Suzuki Cultus, and more recently the Swift.

 In parallel with its Suzuki joint venture, Changan also continued to build small trucks and vans for commercial use based on the 1999 Suzuki Carry license, but independently developed vehicles are quickly replacing them.
 These small cars carry the Changan brand name although Suzuki technology is used in their design and manufacture.

-On 4 September 2018, Suzuki transferred its 50 percent stake in Changan Suzuki to Chang'an Automobile Group, ending 25 years of joint venture.
-Under the plan, Chang'an would continue to make and sell Suzuki-branded cars in China under license.
+On 4 September 2018, Suzuki transferred its 50 percent stake in Changan Suzuki to Changan Automobile Group, ending 25 years of joint venture.
+Under the plan, Changan would continue to make and sell Suzuki-branded cars in China under license.

 In 2021, Changan Suzuki was renamed to Chongqing Lingyao Automobile.